Skip to main content

 The importance of field experience / supervised practice

-The Council for the Advancement of Standards (CAS) provide guidelines for master’s level student affairs professional preparation programs.
-The guidelines have indicated that programs should, among many other things, include a minimum of 40-48 semester credit hours OR two years of full-time academic study and at least 300 hours of supervised practice with practicums and/or internships in at least two distinct areas.
-Although CAS has lightened the hours more recently, the supervised practice expectation is one way student affairs professional preparation graduate programs are different than other higher education administration or policy programs that can be completed in less time.
-We believe SAA graduates have been successful because of the breadth and depth of experience they complete in our program.
+The Council for the Advancement of Standards (CAS) provide guidelines for master’s level student affairs professional preparation programs which indicate that programs should include two years of full-time academic study and at least 300 hours of supervised practice.
+The supervised practice expectation is one way student affairs graduate programs differ from higher education administration or education policy programs that can be completed in less time.
+SAA graduates have been successful because of the breadth and depth of experience they complete in our program.

 Primary Professional / Field Experience

-The SAA program requires students to work at least half-time in higher education settings while enrolled in the program (20 hours/week during the academic year (30 weeks) for two years, so students have at least 1200 hours of field experience by the time they graduate).
-Students meet the program’s general field experience requirement through graduate assistantships or internships, or through a primary part- or full-time job.
+The SAA program requires students to complete at least 600 hours of supervised practice in higher education settings while enrolled in the program.
+Students meet the program’s general field experience requirement through graduate assistantships or internships, or through a primary part- or full-time position, which can include volunteer positions.

-Students to use this primary field experience as a site to practice what they learn in classes, and to teach peers what it is like to work in a particular functional area at a particular institutional type.
-Students also share their knowledge and experiences through an ePortfolio requirement, which gives them an opportunity to document and reflect on their growth throughout the program.
+Students use this primary field experience as a site to practice what they learn in the academic courses.
+They also share their knowledge and experiences through an ePortfolio, which gives them an opportunity to document and reflect on their growth throughout the program.

 Additional Supervised Practice